As you may already know, padel was invented in 1969 in Acapulco, Mexico, by a certain Enrique Corcuera.

 After the somewhat anarchic beginnings of this game in Acapulco, it was time to regulate it.
 Although Viviana and Enrique Corcuera wrote a regulation, with measurements for the grounds, in 1991, during the creation of the International Federation of Padel (FIP), different rules still existed around the world.
 Indeed, it was only in 1997, in Barcelona, that the FIP proceeded to their unification and that it standardized the different dimensions of the tracks.

-Laurent Imbert, pioneer of padel in France, who knew him in the early 1990s, remembers: “Thirty years ago, the equipment and the grounds were light years away from what they are today.
+Laurent Imbert, a pioneer of padel in France, who discovered it in the early 1990s, remembers: “Thirty years ago, the equipment and the grounds were light years away from what they are today.
 We played with 10mm thick rackets, the courts were made with hard walls that were painted, and there was the famous “pico”…”

 The former French number 1, François San Miguel explains to us what this "pico" consisted of: “In reality, the mesh was flexible and it was not completely aligned with the concrete wall.
 So there was a piece of wall sticking out.
 All the players tried to send the ball towards this corner, which was called the “pico”, and which earned a lot of points for those who managed to hit it. »